smitpate07/pdf-form-filler/README.md

 ### Automated Process (After)
 - Trigger the workflow once.
-- All 400 PDFs are filled, named, and uploaded automatically
+- All 400 PDFs are filled, named, and uploaded automatically.
 - Total time: **minutes, not hours**

 ### Time Savings Breakdown